aweinstein/osomp/README.md

 Note
 ====

-If you want to run A*star, make sure to add the `matlab` directory to Matlab (e.g., by adding a `addpath path/to/osomp/matlab` line in `startup.m`.
+If you want to run A*OMP, make sure to add the `matlab` directory to Matlab (e.g., by adding `addpath path/to/osomp/matlab` line to `startup.m`.

 Usage
 =====